 Causes of male infertility

-- Problems with the delivery of sperm due to sexual problems, such as premature ejaculation; certain genetic diseases, such as cystic fibrosis; structural problems, such as a blockage in the testicle; or damage or injury to the reproductive organs.
+- Problems with sperm reaching the female reproductive tract.
+These issues can be due to sexual conditions such as premature ejaculation, certain genetic diseases such as cystic fibrosis, physical problems such as a blockage in the testicle, or damage or an injury to the reproductive organs.

-- Damage related to cancer and its treatment, including radiation or chemotherapy.
-Treatment for cancer can impair sperm production, sometimes severely.
+- Damage related to cancer and its treatment.
+Cancer treatments such as chemotherapy and radiation can affect sperm production.

 Causes of female infertility

-- Ovulation disorders, which affect the release of eggs from the ovaries.
-These include hormonal disorders such as polycystic ovary syndrome.
-Hyperprolactinemia, a condition in which you have too much prolactin — the hormone that stimulates breast milk production — may also interfere with ovulation.
-Either too much thyroid hormone (hyperthyroidism) or too little (hypothyroidism) can affect the menstrual cycle or cause infertility.
-Other underlying causes may include excessive exercise, eating disorders, injury or tumors.
+- Ovulation disorders.
+These conditions affect the release of eggs from the ovaries.
+They include hormonal problems such as polycystic ovary syndrome.
+High levels of a hormone needed to make breast milk, called prolactin, also may have an effect on ovulation.
+Either too much thyroid hormone, called hyperthyroidism, or too little, called hypothyroidism, can affect the menstrual cycle or cause infertility.
+Other underlying causes may include too much exercise, eating disorders or tumors.

-- Endometriosis, which occurs when endometrial tissue grows outside of the uterus, may affect the function of the ovaries, uterus and fallopian tubes.
+- Endometriosis.
+With this condition, tissue that's similar to the inner lining of the uterus grows outside of the uterus.
+It may affect the how well the ovaries, uterus and fallopian tubes work.

-- Primary ovarian insufficiency (early menopause), when the ovaries stop working and menstruation ends before age 40.
-Although the cause is often unknown, certain factors are associated with early menopause, including immune system diseases, certain genetic conditions such as Turner syndrome or carriers of Fragile X syndrome, radiation or chemotherapy treatment, and smoking.
+- Primary ovarian insufficiency.
+This happens when the ovaries stop working as they should, and menstrual periods end before age 40.
+The cause is often unknown.
+But some factors linked with primary ovarian insufficiency include immune system diseases, genetic conditions such as Turner syndrome, and radiation or chemotherapy treatment.

-- Pelvic adhesions, bands of scar tissue that bind organs after pelvic infection, appendicitis, or abdominal or pelvic surgery.
+- Pelvic adhesions.
+These are bands of scar tissue that bind organs.
+They can form after a pelvic infection, appendicitis, endometriosis, or surgery of the abdomen or pelvis.

 - Cancer and its treatment.
-Certain cancers — particularly female reproductive cancers — often severely impair female fertility.
-Both radiation and chemotherapy may affect fertility.
+Certain cancers — especially ones that affect the reproductive organs — often reduce female fertility.
+Both radiation and chemotherapy may affect fertility as well.